strangebroadcasts/crushtape/README.md

 # crushtape
-Uses Spotify's web API to generate playlists for your crush.
+Uses Spotify's web API to generate playlists spelling out messages.

 ## Dependencies
 The only dependency is [Spotipy](https://github.com/plamere/spotipy).
 Install it with pip: